Header image courtesy of HeinzTeh (via Shutterstock)

 We’re big fans of Singaporean and Malaysian foods, so it stands to reason that laksa is always top on our list of favourite eats.
 Unfortunately, a truly good bowl of these creamy curry noodles is rather elusive, even in the food mecca that is Hong Kong.
 Historically, this is a fusion dish, brought to Malaysia by Chinese immigrants.
 Much time and effort are needed in coming up with a flavourful prawn stock, which is then artfully combined with coconut milk, shrimp paste, and various herbs and spices such as turmeric, lemongrass, galangal, tamarind, and chillies.
-Here are five restaurants in Hong Kong which do a rich, multi-layered laksa that is hearty and satisfying.
+Here are the best restaurants in Hong Kong that do a rich, multi-layered laksa that is hearty and satisfying.

-The sweetness of the coconut milk comes through in the Nyonya Laksa Lemak, tinged with spiciness.
+The sweetness of the coconut milk comes through in the Nyonya laksa lemak, tinged with spiciness.
 Chilli lovers can ask for a little dish of sambal to go with the noodles, made fresh in the kitchen.
-The Dry Laksa is the more interesting option; shorter silver needle rice noodles are served with the same ingredients as the soup laksa, but with a rich, thick gravy, in a concept similar to a lo meen.
-Pro tip: additional portions of noodles are available at no extra charge if you ask, so don’t go slurping down all the soup immediately!
+The dry laksa is the more interesting option; shorter silver needle rice noodles are served with the same ingredients as the soup laksa, but with a rich, thick gravy, in a concept similar to a lo meen.
+Pro tip: Additional portions of noodles are available at no extra charge if you ask, so don’t go slurping down all the soup immediately!

 Rempah Noodles, 18 Hennessy Road, Wan Chai | (+852) 3618 4863

-Our usual order is Laksa with Shrimp, Fish Cake, Tofu Pot ($70), which comes in a large bowl filled to the brim with prawns, sliced fish balls, and tofu puffs.
+Our usual order is laksa with shrimp, fish cake, tofu pot ($70), which comes in a large bowl filled to the brim with prawns, sliced fish balls, and tofu puffs.
 The coconut-rich soup is intense in flavour, with that gritty texture towards the bottom of the bowl that tells you it has been properly made instead of coming out of a packet.
 Being fans of spicy food, we always get more chilli sambal to add in, but the original soup is spicy enough for most.
-If you still have room left, order a portion of Kaya Toast ($24) to round off the meal.
+If you still have room left, order a portion of kaya toast ($24) to round off the meal.

 Katong Laksa, 8 Mercer Street, Sheung Wan | (+852) 2543 4008

 This small Hong Kong diner makes for pretty cramped, almost shoulder-to-shoulder dining, but fans of laksa with a stronger curry soup base will love it here.
 Because of how rich the curry taste is, the coconut is rather drowned out, but we love spiciness so this is a forgivable sin.
 Diners can choose their noodle preferences from egg noodles, vermicelli, and glass noodles, and these come loaded with slightly sweet fish cakes, spongy tofu puffs, and an assortment of seafood or meats.
-We like the Seafood Noodles ($72) or the Sliced Chicken and Egg Noodles ($64) for something a little lighter.
+We like the seafood noodles ($72) or the sliced chicken and egg noodles ($64) for something a little lighter.